 Why is proper recital essential to one's relationship with the Quran?

 Quran recital is a central act of worship for Muslims.
 The Book is chanted.
 The auditory sounds enhance the meanings in a coalescence of faculties to stir hearts to their very core.
 Someone who neglects the discipline of tajweed shall necessarily have a stunted relationship with the Book of Allah, because the Quran, which itself means “recital”, is meant to be recited beautifully.
 The revelation itself was a recitation in auditory form, not a written book – a basic reality one may fail to truly appreciate as one goes through life with a physical copy of the Book.

 The only thing that lies between learning how to recite the Quran correctly and continuing to recite it incorrectly is training your jaws.
 This is done through hearing the Quran recited directly by an authorized teacher, reciting back to him as he recited to you, correcting your mistakes in accordance with his instructions, and then repeated practice after class.

 What shall I know coming out of the course?

-By the end of this course you will be able to recite Surat al-Fatihah and Surahs al-Qariah to al-Nas using tajweed rules, insha’Allah.
+After successful completion of this course and receiving ijaza you will be able to recite the juz' amma using tajweed rules, and transmit it to others, insha’Allah.